prometheuxresearch/docs/docs/sdk/api/applications/graph_rag.md

 ### Graph Concept Modes

-1. **Explicit Graph Concepts**: You explicitly specify which graph concepts to run using `graph_concepts`.
+1. **Explicit Graph Concepts**: You explicitly specify which graph concepts to run using `graph_selected_concepts`.

-2. **Implicit Graph Concepts**: The LLM-based orchestrator automatically decides which concepts to run based on the question and available concepts in the virtual knowledge graph.
+2. **Implicit Graph Concepts**: The LLM-based orchestrator automatically decides which concepts to run based on the question and available concepts specified in `graph_available_concepts`.
+If neither parameter is provided, the orchestrator will choose from all concepts in the project.

 ---